iclalerturk/GardenHub/README.md

 # GardenHub
-Implemented using Python and PostgreSQL. \n
+Implemented using Python and PostgreSQL. <br>
 Users can:
 ->Log in
 ->Register